gu-wei-x/vconfig/rust/docs/wiki/en/Types_and_config.md

 ## what's a variant.
 A variant is a key-value pair means sth is present or true when evaluating an expresstionm.
 eg: ```msg&v:1 = "hello world"```, here variant is ```(name:v, value:1)``` means it's present/true gives ```"hello world"``` to ```msg```.
-Variants means a collection of variants used to evaluate an expession like: ```msg&v1:1&v2:1&... = "hello world"```. variants crate would parse variant expression to intenal data format from configuration and leverage them to evaluate the value when deserialized configuration content to
+Variants means a collection of variants used to evaluate an expession like: ```msg&v1:1&v2:1&... = "hello world"```. vconfig crate would parse variant expression to intenal data format from configuration and leverage them to evaluate the value when deserialized configuration content to
 Rust data with a exising variant collection provided by context.
 An expression with vraints in BNF:
 ```